Mouwrice/thesis-typst/measurement_results.typ

 == Results

 In this section all the measurement results are listed and discussed.
-The results go over the effect of the different MediaPipe Pose models (LITE, FULL, and HEAVY) and the accuracy and frame rate that was achieved.
-All measurements are performed with `GL version: 3.2 (OpenGL ES 3.2 NVIDIA 550.78)` on an ` NVIDIA GeForce RTX 2060` GPU and a `Intel(R) Core(TM) i7-9750H (12) @ 2,60 GHz` as CPU, unless specified otherwise.
+The results go over the effect of the different MediaPipe Pose models (`LITE`, `FULL`, and `HEAVY`) and the accuracy and frame rate that was achieved.
+All measurements are performed with `GL version: 3.2 (OpenGL ES 3.2 NVIDIA 550.78)` on a ` NVIDIA GeForce RTX 2060` GPU and an `Intel(R) Core(TM) i7-9750H (12) @ 2,60 GHz` CPU, unless specified otherwise.
 The actual inference is executed on the GPU while the rest of the application just runs on the CPU with minimal overhead.
 It is the inference that is the most time-consuming element.

-The results discuss the accuracy and signal stability of the MediaPipe result.
+The results discuss the accuracy and signal stability of the MediaPipe result, as well as some aspects that affect the signal.
 The accuracy is the deviation from the MediaPipe recordings using the techniques from the previous chapter.
 The signal stability is the absolute value of the derivates of these deviations.
-The derivative is numerically computer by taking the difference of two succeeding deviation values.
+The derivative is numerically computed by taking the difference of two succeeding deviation values.
 By taking the absolute value, we get a measure of how much the deviation differs per frame and thus how stable the signal is.
 The lower this value, the better the signal stability.
 All of these values are taken per frame and per tracked marker.
 They are then described in box plots with a corresponding table.
 Indicating the mean, standard deviation, min, max, and some percentiles.
-Since there is too much data to be included in this thesis text, all measurements are made publicly available on a GitHub repository.
+Since there is too much data to be included in this thesis text, all measurement results are made publicly available on a GitHub repository.
 #footnote[Follow this link to the GitHub repository: #link("https://github.com/Mouwrice/DrumPyAnalysis")[Mouwrice/DrumPyAnalysis #link-icon].
 All measurement results are located in the `measurements` folder.
-Every measurement is in a separate folder with the folder name being a very brief description of the measurement.
-Inside every measurement folder are the actual results grouped by the MediaPipe model that was used.]
+Every measurement is in a separate folder, with the folder name being a very brief description of the measurement.
+Inside every measurement folder are the actual results, grouped by the MediaPipe model that was used.]

 === Results Example